mciwing/mciwing.github.io/docs/yolo/image/detection.md

 ### Running the Detection

-Based on these pretrained model, to detect objects in an image with YOLO, only a few lines of code are required:
+Based on these pretrained models, to detect objects in an image with YOLO, only a few lines of code are required:

 ```py
 # Import required librarys